10 Best Bowling Protective Gear

 Buying Guide

 Selecting the right bowling protective gear starts with understanding where your body takes the most stress.
-For many bowlers, the thumb, wrist, and sliding foot are the primary pain points.
+For most bowlers, the thumb, wrist, and sliding foot are the primary pain points.
 Protective accessories range from rigid braces that limit joint movement to soft sleeves that simply reduce friction.
-Before you add anything to your bag, consider how each category of gear addresses a specific risk and whether it complements your current technique.
+Before you add anything to your bag, think about how each category addresses a specific risk and whether it complements your current technique.

 Sizing and Fit Considerations